Skip to main content

 Contributing to Internationalization

-Important: If you are adding a new language, keep in mind that while all the specific Kubernetes components' names are translatable, it doesn’t mean that all of them should have a corresponding name in your language.
-Please, refer to the Kubernetes localized docs in your language (if they exist) in order to understand which components should be translated and which should be left in the original form.
+Important: If you add a new language, keep in mind that while all the specific Kubernetes components' names are translatable, not all of them will have a corresponding name in your language.
+Please refer to the Kubernetes localized docs in your language (if they exist) to understand which components should be translated and which should be left in their original form.

 Namespaces